 I’m going to experiment a little with the idea, and try to create hypertext links to pages about things like Google using alternative titles and snippets in some cases, from sources that might be like this paragraph on a page that links to other pages on my site.

 The patent does tell us that it might filter Web Quotes using a quote generator that might look for certain features in those Web Quotes.
 Here are the features listed in the patent:

 - The web quote’s length

 - Positions of verbs

 - How similar or different a Web Quote on one page pointed to a particular page might be compared to Web Quotes on other pages pointed to the same page

 - How similar a Web Quote might be to other Web Quotes with links pointed to multiple Pages

 - The PageRank of the page upon which the Web Quote appears upon

-Does that last one mean that its more likely that a Web Quote with a link pointed to a page is more likely to be a snippet for that page if it’s on the front page of the New York Times, than if it were on the the front page of my local paper’s website (The Fauquier Times)?
+Does that last one mean that its more likely that a Web Quote with a link pointed to a page is more likely to be a snippet for that page if it’s on the front page of the New York Times that if it were on the front page of my local paper’s website (The Fauquier Times)?
 Maybe.
-The patent does tell us that how relevant a Web Quote is to the search terms used be a stronger consideration than a quality value like PageRank.
+The patent does tell us that how relevant a Web Quote is to the search terms used by a stronger consideration than a quality value like PageRank.